Upload, Browse and Batch Download Photos with Flickr Mac App F-Stop

 Flickr’s recent revamp has certainly made for a much more enjoyable experience when it comes to browsing the photo sharing website.
 That said, there are quite a few interesting and useful third party Flickr apps that can bring a full Flickr experience to your desktop.
-The free Flickr Mac app F-Stop allows you to browse Flickr photos uploaded both by you or your contacts, search the public feed, watch slideshows of photosets and even batch download images of your choice.
+The free Flickr Mac app F-Stop [No Longer Available] allows you to browse Flickr photos uploaded both by you or your contacts, search the public feed, watch slideshows of photosets and even batch download images of your choice.

 After clicking the OK, I’ll Authorize It button, you’ll be given a nine digit code to enter into the app and then you’re set to get started with your Flickr F-Stop experience.
 The first thing you can see when you open the app is your photostream where you can view all of the latest photos you’ve uploaded to Flickr.